-Experience both the Caribbean and Pacific coasts of Costa Rica — and all that's in between — on this 9-day adventure.
-Starting in the bustling capital of San Jose, you'll make your way to Tortuguero National Park, where you'll watch sea turtles hatch on the beach.
-Then head inland to Arenal Volcano and its magnificent rainforest trails.
-After a long day of hiking, soothe your muscles in the natural hot springs at Tabacón.
-After a river wildlife safari and a chocolate lesson, you'll travel to the sparkling waters of the Gulf of Papagayo.
-Here you'll go snorkeling and surfing, and end your journey with a spectacular sunset cruise around the bay.
+Experience both Costa Rica's Caribbean and Pacific coasts on this nine-day adventure.
+From the capital of San José, you'll make your way to Tortuguero National Park to watch sea turtles hatch on the beach.
+Then, head inland to Arenal Volcano and its rainforest trails and relax in Tabacón's natural hot springs.
+After a river wildlife safari and a chocolate lesson, you'll travel to the Gulf of Papagayo.
+Here, you'll go snorkeling and surfing and end your journey with a sunset cruise around the bay.

 Highlights